kube-zen/zen-watcher/docs/OPTIMIZATION_USAGE.md

 Zen Watcher supports configurable processing order to optimize performance based on your workload patterns.
 You can choose between `filter_first` or `dedup_first` modes.

-**Note:** Auto-optimization has been removed.
-Processing order must be configured manually via the Ingester CRD.
+Processing order is configured manually via the Ingester CRD.

 ## Processing Order Modes